Reversibility of d-State Finite Cellular Automata: Introduction

-In this scenario, we take up this research to develop efficient schemes to test reversibility of finite CAs and to identify a set of reversible CAs with $d$-states per cell $(d \geq 2)$.
-The CAs are one-dimensional and neighborhood dependency is considered as $3$.
+Reversibility of finite one-dimensional CAs has also been previously tackled \cite{zubeyir11,Acri06,entcs/DasS09,AMdR11,Ino05}.
+However, most of the works consider only binary CAs, where the local map $f$ is linear \cite{ppc1,zubeyir11,ito1983linear}.
+The reason of choosing the linear CAs is, standard algebraic techniques can be used to characterize them.
+Moreover, the most of the CAs are binary \cite{Soumya2011,entcs/DasS09,Soumya2010}.
+In this work, we consider one-dimensional $3$-neighborhood (that is, nearest neighbor) CA with $d$ number of states per cell ($d\geq2$).
 As is well-known after Smith, a CA with higher neighborhood dependency can always be emulated by another CA with lesser, say $3$-neighborhood dependency \cite{Smith71}.
-Hereafter, by ``CA$"$, we will mean one-dimensional $3$-neighborhood finite CA with $d$ states per cell $(d \geq 2)$.
-The schemes presented in this paper can deal with both linear and non-linear CAs.
+Hereafter, by ``CA'', we will mean one-dimensional $3$-neighborhood finite CA having fixed cell length with $d$ states per cell ($d \geq 2$).

-In this work, we first develop a characterization tool which is named as \emph{Reachability Tree} (Section~\ref{rtree}).
+In this paper, we first develop a characterization tool which is named as \emph{Reachability Tree} (Section~\ref{rtree}).
 This tool is instrumental in developing theories for finite CAs.
 We identify the properties of reachability tree when it presents a reversible CA (Section~\ref{rev}).
-Exploring these properties, we develop an algorithm to test reversibility of a finite CA (Section~\ref{bij}).
-Section~\ref{bij} also points out that algorithm of \cite{Amoroso72} is not appropriate for testing reversibility of finite CAs, because some conditionally reversible CAs are erroneously concluded as irreversible CAs.
+Exploring these properties, we develop an algorithm to test reversibility of a finite CA with a particular cell length $n$ (Section~\ref{bij}).
 We finally report three greedy strategies to get a set of reversible finite CAs (Section~\ref{identify}).